BROOKS SCHOOL CENTER FOR THE ARTS

 The Brooks School Center for the Arts was awarded a 2019 BSA Educational Facilities Award.

-Project Team: Thomas Hotaling AIA, Jason Bowers AIA, Leland Berman AIA (ABA); Odeh Engineers (Structural); Altieri (MEP); Witman and Bingham (Civil); Sladen Feinstein Integrated Lighting (Lighting); Acentech (Acoustics / AV / IT); Jensen Hughes (Code); Halvorson Design Partnership (Landscape); Kalin Associates (Specifications); Jonathan Hillyer (Photographer)
+Project Team: Thomas Hotaling AIA, Jason Bowers AIA, Stephen Scribner, AIA, Leland Berman AIA (ABA); Nextstage Design (Theater Consultant); Odeh Engineers (Structural); Altieri (MEP); Whitman and Bingham (Civil); Sladen Feinstein Integrated Lighting (Lighting); Acentech (Acoustics ); Jensen Hughes (Code); A.T.
+Leonard and Associates (Landscape); Kalin Associates (Specifications); Jonathan Hillyer (Photographer)